 Most flexible packaging manufactured today is made of multilayer films composed of 3-12 layers.
 Each of these layers provides specific functionality to the packaging, from being a barrier to oxygen and moisture to facilitating print to sealing of the package.
 These are typically bonded to the adjacent layer with a laminating adhesive or heat-seal coating.
 Often, the films that make up these layers are made of low surface energy plastics like polyolefins and polyesters, which can be notoriously difficult to adhere to.
 When plastic film-to-film adhesion for packaging becomes a challenge, pre-treatment is necessary to ensure sufficient bonding.

-Film PretreatmentPlastic films like polyethylene, polypropylene, and PET often undergo oxidative pretreatment such as the corona plasma process during manufacturing.
-These oxidative processes do initially improve surface energy and make the film more accepting of coatings and adhesives, but this increase in surface energy declines significantly after only a short time during storage.
-Therefore, an adhesion promoter or primer can be applied to the film to ensure the plastic used in multilayer packaging films remain accepting of adhesives and coatings during and after storage.
+Film PretreatmentPlastic films like polyethylene, polypropylene, and PET often undergo oxidative pre-treatment such as the corona plasma process during manufacturing.
+These oxidative processes initially improve surface energy and make the film more conducive to the surface adhesion of adhesives and coatings.
+However, this increase in surface energy declines significantly after only a short time during storage.
+Therefore, an adhesion promoter or primer can be applied to the film to ensure the plastic used in multilayer flexible packaging films continues to accept adhesion towards adhesives and coatings during and after storage.

 Lupasol® P - The Ideal Primer for Packaging FilmsLupasol® P is a cationic polyethyleneimine with a branched polymer structure.

 It is an incredibly effective adhesion promoter for multilayer packaging films manufactured by coating, laminating, extrusion coating, or coextrusion.
 The use of Lupasol® P between plastic film layers promotes combination of materials that improve the physical, chemical, and barrier properties of flexible packaging.

 Lupasol® P Properties